pypa/pip/tests/data/packages/README.txt

 HackedEggInfo
 -------------
-has it's own egg_info class
+has its own egg_info class

 LineEndings
 -----------